South Australian Film Corporation: Film Lab: New Voices

 "Film Lab: New Voices" is an initiative launched in 2021, delivered by the SAFC and the Adelaide Film Festival (AFF), in collaboration with Mercury CX, with the delivery of the development phase of the inaugural round assisted by Screen Australia.
 It enables teams of emerging filmmakers to develop a low-budget feature film over a 12-month period, mentored by an experienced story developer, with one team chosen for funding to complete the making of their film ready for the next AFF.
 At least one member of each team must be from a group under-represented in the SA film industry, including filmmakers who are women; First Nations; Culturally and Linguistically Diverse (CALD); Deaf and disabled; LGBTQIA+; and/or who live in regional and remote parts of the state.

 In the inaugural round, 49 teams submitted 63 projects, and three teams were selected for further development of their projects over an 11-month period.
 Funding of was provided by the SAFC and AFF for the winning team, comprising director Matt Vesely (director), Lucy Campbell (scriptwriter) and Bettina Hamilton (producer), to bring their film Monolith to the 2022 AFF.
 The other two teams continue to be developed and will seek funding to bring their projects to completion: In The Mati, from writer/director Peter Ninos and producer Georgia Humphreys; and In The Storm, from writer/director Madeleine Parry and producer Peta Astbury Bulsara.

 The second round opened in August 2021, with seven projects shortlisted in February 2022 and the three successful teams eligible for further development to be announced in March 2022.
 To support the SAFC First Nations Screen Strategy (2020–2025), one of the three teams selected for development will have at least two members identifying as Aboriginal and/or Torres Strait Islander.
 The winning team comprised writer-directors Emma Hough Hobbs and Leela Varghese, and producer Tom Phillips, who made the animated sci-fi comedy Lesbian Space Princess, which premiered at Adelaide Film Festival on 27 October 2024.
 The two other teams making it to the top three were awarded grants of $20,000 grant to further develop their scripts: For the Record, from writer/director Alies Sluiter and producer William Littleton; and The Forgotten, from writer Travis Akbar, director Thibul Nettle, and producer Joshua Trevorrow.

+In the third round, applications from teams including at least one Deaf and/or disabled creative were given priority.
+The winning team were co-writers Pearl Berry and Piri Eddy, director Johanis Lyons-Reid, and producer Lilla Berry.
+Their film, a horror film titled The Debt, is led by First Nations creatives.
+The film, which stars Sophie Lowe, Nathan Page, and Tahlia Sturzaker, was retitled Lucrum ahead of its premiere on 23 October 2026 at the Adelaide Film Festival.